disorderedmaterials/dissolve/web/content/docs/startingout/compilation.md

 #### `BUILD_SYSTEM_TESTS`

 In addition to the main build, also build system tests located in the `tests/` directory.
+The system tests run dissolve on a large number of known data sets to confirm that there are no error in those calculations.

 Example: `-DBUILD_SYSTEM_TESTS:bool=true`